 Studying with us means you can tailor your degree to suit you.
 Here's what is available on this course.

 Physiotherapy students benefit from the School of Health Science‘s experience in delivering over 100 years of dynamic, research-led teaching.
 Our student satisfaction rates, which range from 93-100%, are testament to our School being a great place to start to your career.

-You will have gained a qualification that meets the Government’s criteria for ‘fitness for purpose’ and ‘fitness for practice’ as well as developing transferable skills relating to communication, information technology, problem solving and teamwork.
+You will have gained a qualification that meets the Government’s criteria for ‘fitness for purpose’ and ‘fitness for practice’.

 You’ll be taught a curriculum that is developed and assessed by leading healthcare providers, such as: